gkio/ai-dev-tasks/README.md

 - Implementation roadmap with timelines
 - Best practices and standards guidance

+### 7️⃣ (Optional) Database Architecture Review 🗄️

+For database-heavy features or when you need to optimize database performance and design, you can get a specialized database architecture review:

+1. Ensure you have the `database-architecture-review.mdc` file accessible.
+2. In Cursor's Agent chat, request a database review:

+    ```
+    Use @database-architecture-review.mdc
+    Review these files: @schema/migrations.sql @models/User.ts @queries/reports.sql
+    Focus on: [schema design/query performance/indexing/security/scalability]
+    ```

+This will generate a comprehensive database review with:
+- Schema quality assessment and scoring
+- Performance analysis and query optimization
+- Indexing strategy recommendations
+- Security and data integrity assessment
+- Scalability planning and best practices
+- Quick wins for immediate performance improvements

+### 8️⃣ (Optional) System Architecture Review 🏗️

+For comprehensive system design evaluation and when you need enterprise-level architectural guidance, you can get a detailed system architecture review:

+1. Ensure you have the `system-architecture-review.mdc` file accessible.
+2. In Cursor's Agent chat, request a system architecture review:

+    ```
+    Use @system-architecture-review.mdc
+    Review these files: @architecture/system-design.md @infrastructure/terraform/ @services/api/
+    Focus on: [scalability/security/performance/modernization/cloud-native patterns]
+    ```

+This will generate a comprehensive system architecture review with:
+- Architecture maturity assessment and scoring
+- Scalability and performance evaluation
+- Security architecture and threat modeling
+- Infrastructure and deployment pattern analysis
+- Technology modernization recommendations
+- Implementation roadmap with ROI analysis
+- Production-ready best practices and industry standards

 While it's not always perfect, this method has proven to be a very reliable way to build out larger features with AI assistance.

 ## 🗂️ Files in this Repository